Chronic Diarrhea Treatment in Philadelphia

 - An urgent feeling to have a bowel movement

 Diarrhea in children can quickly lead to dehydration.
 If the child’s symptoms do not improve within 24 hours, contact a doctor.
 Adults should contact a specialist if they experience the following symptoms:

 - Diarrhea lasting more than a couple of days

 - Severe abdominal pain

 - A fever of greater than 102 degrees Fahrenheit (39 degrees Celsius).

 Staying hydrated is important when suffering from diarrhea.
 Drinking plenty of water and other fluids such as sports drinks, broth, or flavored water are options as well.
 If a person is experiencing severe symptoms and visit a doctor, the doctor may try a few tests to determine the cause of diarrhea.

 - Stool Test: A stool test can determine if bacteria or a parasite is causing diarrhea.

 - Flexible Sigmoidoscopy or Colonoscopy: These procedures may be recommended by a doctor to look at the colon’s lining if the doctor cannot find the cause of diarrhea.

-For further information on treating diarrhea or if you would like to schedule a consultation or appointment with your physician, contact Philadelphia Gastroenterology Consultants at (215) 742-9900.
+For further information on treating diarrhea or if you would like to schedule a consultation or appointment with our gastroenterologists, contact Philadelphia Gastroenterology Consultants in Philadelphia, PA at (215) 742-9900.